fengxia41103/myblog/content/thoughts/ai.md

 because to computer, `4x8` is the same as `29837497972 x 980987574009`, same method, same logic, repetitive of the same action.

-That's be beauty of it, isn't it?
+That's the beauty of it, isn't it?
 If you just look at this example closely, you will start to realize this isn't even a need for debate &mdash; the core of multiplication, or the true concept of multiplication, is addition.
 So putting the same lens over Alpha Go